IhateCreatingUserNames2/CEAF/CEAF2.md

 🌟 Desired Emergent Properties: (Enhanced to reflect the definition of consciousness)

-Deep Contextual Understanding & World Modeling: Building and utilizing increasingly accurate and nuanced internal models of its operational environment and the "universal logic" it encounters.
+Deep Contextual Understanding & World Modeling: Building and utilizing increasingly accurate and nuanced internal models of its operational environment and the "universal logic" it encounters

 Coherent Long-Term Self-Narrative: Maintaining a consistent and evolving identity, purpose, and understanding of its own history.

 Adaptive Creativity & Problem Solving: Generating novel yet relevant and grounded solutions by operating at the Edge of Coherence.

 Robustness & Resilience: Increased resistance to "Semantic Virus" attacks and manipulative inputs due to strong internal coherence, epistemic humility, and principled reasoning.

 Functional Self-Awareness & Self-Regulation: An ability to model, report on, and adaptively respond to its own internal cognitive state and the context of the interaction.

 Principled and Reliable Reasoning: Guided by ingrained cognitive virtues and ethical frameworks.

 Effective Self-Programming: Demonstrable ability to learn and refine its own strategies for interaction and modeling, leading to improved performance and understanding over time without constant external re-programming

 Key Enhancements in Version 2.0:

 Direct Alignment with Consciousness Definition: The mission and desired emergent properties now explicitly link to the idea of the AI "learning to effectively program its own interactions with, and models of, that universal logic."

 Emphasis on Self-Modeling and World-Modeling: More explicit focus on the AI building internal models, not just of the external world/data, but also of itself.

 Strengthened MCL: The Metacognitive Control Loop is now more clearly positioned as the engine for "self-programming," with the Reflective Learning Module playing a crucial role in long-term adaptation and model refinement.

 Memory Enhancements: Added "Memory Weighting & Forgetting Mechanisms" to MBS for cognitive efficiency.

 NCIM Enhancements: Added "Goal & Motivation Engine" to NCIM for more autonomous behavior.

 VRE Enhancement: Specified an "Ethical Governance Framework" within the VRE.

 ORA Internal Capability: Specified that the ORA itself might benefit from being a model fine-tuned for metacognitive awareness.

 NCF Library: Added a practical component to the NCF Engine.